jnhoward/SU2LDM_public/README.md

 #### omegaH2.py: This is the file which does the heavy lifting in calculating oh2.

-This relies on and coordinates functions contained in utilityFunctions/.
+This relies on functions contained in utilityFunctions/.

 #### calcAeffOnGrid.py: This runs omegaH2.py with special flags to pre-calculate the effective cross-section for a pre-selected grid of paramters.

-The calculation code can take a while (several minutes per parameter point for Ngen=3).
-When plotting a grid of points is required.
+The oh2 calculation code can take a while (several minutes per parameter point for Ngen=3).
+When making the final paper plots a grid of parameter points is required.
 This code pre-calculates this grid and stores the results so they can be read-in when plotting as opposed to calculated in the plotting notebooks repeatedly.
-For more details, see the ipynb in Plotting/.
+For more details, see the .ipynb notebooks in Plotting/.

 #### exampleNotebooks/calculationExamples_Ngen1and3.ipynb: Demonstrates how to calculate oh2.